AMWA-TV/bcp-007-01/docs/Overview.md

 }
 ```

-> Need to rationalize how to specify media_type for both autio and video essence in muxed flow.
+> Additional capabilities for sub-flows may need to be expressed.
+This relies on additional work that has yet to be done.

 ## NDI IS-05 Senders and Receivers